-How to get a Visa for China
+How to get a Visa for China in 2021

 COVID-19 UPDATE – Due to the current pandemic crisis, China is requiring all foreigners to undergo a 14-day quarantine upon arrival.
 Moreover, many Chinese Embassies, Visa Processing Centres and Consulates have temporarily closed down and are not currently accepting visa applications.
 Once they reopen, we envisage a backlog of visa applications which may cause extensive delays.
 Please contact us here, at China by Teaching, for more expert and up-to-date advice.

 Like many countries, China offers a variety of different visas, although only one that allows you to work as a TEFL teacher: the Z-Class Visa.
 On this page, you’ll find a wealth of useful info designed to help you obtain this China work visa.